google/eng-practices/review/reviewer/speed.md

 ## Why Should Code Reviews Be Fast? {#why}

-**At Google, we optimize for the speed at which a team of developers can produce a product together**, as opposed to optimizing for the speed at which an individual developer can write code.
-The speed of individual development is important, it's just not _as_ important as the velocity of the entire team.

 When code reviews are slow, several things happen:

 *   **The velocity of the team as a whole is decreased.** Yes, the individual, who doesn't respond quickly to the review, gets other work done.
-However, new features and bug fixes for the rest of the team are delayed by days, weeks, or months as each CL waits for review and re-review.
+However, new features and bug fixes for the rest of the team are delayed by days, weeks, or months as each PR waits for review and re-review.
-*   **Developers start to protest the code review process.** If a reviewer only responds every few days, but requests major changes to the CL each time, that can be frustrating and difficult for developers.
+*   **Developers start to protest the code review process.** If a reviewer only responds every few days, but requests major changes to the PR each time, that can be frustrating and difficult for developers.
 Often, this is expressed as complaints about how "strict" the reviewer is being.
 If the reviewer requests the _same_ substantial changes (changes which really do